sarcah/beachfit-part-a/README.md

 !["Original Pricing screenshot"](/docs/Original_pricing.png)
 <sub><sup>Source: http://www.beachfitandwellbeing.com/</sup></sub>

-The website offers no administrator access, and any changes have to be made in the code.
-The current owner has no technical skills, and would like an easy way to change things like prices and timetable on the website.
+The previous website offered no administrator access, and any changes had to be made in the code.
+The current owner has no technical skills, and wanted an easy way to change things like prices and timetable on the website.

 The purpose of this website is to appeal to new customers for the bootcamps.
 The company has an Instagram page, and having a website allows the company to provide additional information (like pricing), and to provide added legitimacy to the business.

 #### Functionality / features
-The MVP site will has the following pages, accessible for all to view:
+The site has the following pages, accessible for all to view:
 - **Home**
 - **About**
 - **Pricing**
 - **Timetable**
 - **FAQs**
 - **Contact**
+- **Blog**

-Users will be able to view all pages of the site, to get information about what the classes involve, when they are held and how much they cost.
+Users are able to view all pages of the site, to get information about what the classes involve, when they are held and how much they cost.
 They are also invited to get in contact for a free trial.
+They can read FAQs and blogs

 Additionally, there is also a client/administrator site.
 Below pages are designed only for client to view
 - **Login page**
 - **Administrator Dashboard**

 The client will be able to visit a login page, where they are then granted access to the dashboard.
 This will allow them to edit the FAQs and prices, so they can update them as needed.
+They are also able to show/hide the Blog and FAQ pages, and the Testimonial section on the homepage.

 The below features were originally stretch goals.
 - Blog page - stored in databases, and ability for administrator to post.